Syneatic/Face-Reader-with-OpenCV/README.md

 [GithubOpenCV](https://github.com/opencv/opencv/tree/master/data/haarcascades)

+It for some reason recommend to use BGR (Blue, Green, Red) instead of the normal RGB value which I change accordingly.

 ## General Information

 It uses Haarcascade which is a Text Asset that automatically detects parts of an image based on its scale in image and location.